New Generation Wrestling

 New Generation Wrestling (NGW) is a currently active British professional wrestling promotion based in Hull, founded by Luke Ingamells in 2008.
-Its next show is Collision Course on 11 March 2023 at Eastmount Centre in Hull.
+Its next show is “The 16th Anniversary Show” on Friday the 28th June at Hull City Hall.

 NGW is featured regularly on Challenge TV's WrestleTalk and British Wrestling Round-Up programs, and on Bay TV Liverpool and the Lincolnshire-based Estuary TV.

 History

 The Eastmount Years (2008–2012)

 New Generation Wrestling put on its first event on 16 May 2008 at Hull's Eastmount Recreation Centre.
 Line-ups featured local new wrestlers, such as "Prima Donna" Nathan Cruz and "The Amazing" Matt Myers, and wrestlers from the British independent circuit, such as Dave Rayne and Stixx.

-The rivalry between Nathan Cruz and 15-year veteran Alex Shaneculminated in a match between the two at NGW's 2nd Anniversary Show in June 2010.
+The rivalry between Nathan Cruz and 15-year veteran Alex Shane culminated in a match between the two at NGW's 2nd Anniversary Show in June 2010.
 This match saw Cruz defeat Shane for the right to the "Showstealer" moniker.
 Cruz went on to become a successful heel (villain) in the company, winning the NGW Championship in early 2011 and holding it for nearly a year.
 At Eternal Glory in December 2011, Cruz lost the title to Matt Myers.

 In December 2011, NGW held its first show on the road at Pontefract Town Hall.